How I recovered from losing my cat (recovering from pet loss)

 I put my sadness to good use pretty much lol

 I shared my story of my cat with my landlord who loves all animals.
 She and her daughter always fed the strays in our neighborhood but never had a cat.

 I talked a lot about my cats with her and she was always really interested.
 For some reason, her husband, his sisters and even our neighbors hated cats.
 They all lived in the same apartment complex as me, so Buttercup was really despised by them lol.

 When I came back from Mexico, my landlord told me about how she finally took the strays to get fixed.
 Her and another lady from the block took them to get help because there was one boy cat who kept impregnating all the other girls (yuck) even if they were young.
 It was really sad when one of the girls didn’t even know how to give birth so all her babies died.

-Also the strays liked their home which was our neighbors garage, but that neighbor passed away and the house would soon be owned by the town.
+Also, the strays liked their home which was our neighbor’s garage, but that neighbor passed away and the house would soon be owned by the town.
 We didn’t know what would happen to the strays if the town decided to get rid of the cats.
 My landlord ending up convincing her husband to adopt two of the strays since she was worried about them.
 The lady down the block took two in her home as well.
-I believe their are only 3 strays left from that bunch but they seem to love being in the outdoors so there wasn’t much we could do for them.
+I believe there are only 3 strays left from that bunch but they seem to love being in the outdoors so there wasn’t much we could do for them.

 I recently visited that landlord and she named one Meow Meow and the other Midnight.
 They’re so cute and fancy now that they have a home for themselves.

 I want to be able to help get strays fixed and have them live in a cat sanctuary of my own since Chicago can get very cold.
 Do your part and help these beautiful helpless babies!